victorbrodsky/order-lab/README.md

 2. Choose a folder that will be used for installation of ORDER.
 This folder will be referred to as '/ORDER_LOCATION/' in these instructions, which you will need to replace with the actual file path of the location you select.

 	a) Download [order-lab source code](https://github.com/victorbrodsky/order-lab) by clicking the "Clone or Download" button, followed by "Download as Zip".
 Double click the "order-lab-master" zip file, extract the contents, then move the folder to '/ORDER_LOCATION/'.
-Alternatively, if it is not installed already, install [Git](https://git-scm.com/) by either installing [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) or by entering 'git' in the Terminal application's window and following the instructions to install the "dommand line developer tools".
+Alternatively, if it is not installed already, install [Git](https://git-scm.com/) by either installing [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) or by entering 'git' in the Terminal application's window and following the instructions to install the "command line developer tools".
 After Git is installed, change the directory to your chosen '/ORDER_LOCATION/' and run the git clone command in the Terminal window:

 		cd /ORDER_LOCATION/
 		git clone https://github.com/victorbrodsky/order-lab.git